demidenm/PyReliMRI/docs/similarity_funcs.rst

    :alt: Figure 1: HCP Left Hand (A) and Left Foot (B) Activation maps.
    :figclass: align-center

-Now that we have pulled this data, we will load the similarity package from `imgreliability` and calculate the jaccard similarity coefficient  \
+Now that we have pulled this data, we will load the similarity package from `pyrelimri` and calculate the jaccard similarity coefficient  \
 and tetrachoric correlation between the two images.

 .. code-block:: python

-    from imgreliability import similarity
+    from pyrelimri import similarity

     # calculate jaccard coefficient
     similarity.image_similarity(imgfile1=L_hand_map.images[0], imgfile2=L_foot_map.images[0], thresh = 1.5, similarity_type = 'jaccard')